 Fig 1.
-Frans Hals, Rommel Pot Player, ca. 1618-22, oil on canvas, 106 x 80.3 cm, Kimbell Art Museum, Fort Worth, Texas, ACF 1951.01 the print reads "I play a fool for the profit from this pot."^[7] However, as no coins are seen in Toorenvliet's painting, it is unlikely that he conceived his work in the same vein.
+Frans Hals, Rommel Pot Player, ca. 1618-22, oil on canvas, 106 x 80.3 cm, Kimbell Art Museum, Fort Worth, Texas, ACF 1951.01 was financial gain: coins lie on the table before him and the inscription on the print reads "I play a fool for the profit from this pot."
+However, as no coins are seen in Toorenvliet's painting, it is unlikely that he conceived his work in the same vein.
 More probable is that this copper panel formed part of a now lost series of the five senses, with this work depicting the sense of hearing.
-Toorenvliet did, in fact, paint such a series in the late 1670s, in which he depicted the sense of hearing as a man singing and playing the lute.^[8] The rommel pot would also have been an appropriate attribute for the sense of hearing, perhaps for a group of lower-class personifications of the senses.
+Toorenvliet did, in fact, paint such a series in the late 1670s, in which he depicted the sense of hearing as a man singing and playing the lute.
+The rommel pot would also have been an appropriate attribute for the sense of hearing, perhaps for a group of lower-class personifications of the senses.
 Whether as an individual painting or part of a series, Toorenvliet's lively depiction of a rommel pot player still has the power to make the spectator vividly recall the ear-splitting sounds of this folksy instrument.